-With the Digital Economy and newer technological trends such as Big Data, Cloud Computing, etc. enveloping us from all ends, organizations are looking to implement Agile methods to optimize the delivery processes and reduce costs.
+With the Digital Economy and newer technological trends such as Artificial Intelligence (AI), Machine Learning, and Internet of Things (IoT) encircling us, organizations are looking to implement Agile methods to optimize the delivery processes and reduce costs.
 Having a seasoned Agile Coach can really make a difference in an organization’s Agile journey regardless of whether it has just embarked on the journey, is trying to scale at the enterprise level, or is targeting to take the implementation to newer heights.

-Coach as a Collaborator – A coach brings cohesive methods – with teams working across geographies and distinct cultures, having a common agile lingo – a common set of definitions that best explain agile terminologies, can establish an effective communication channel throughout the company.
+Coach as a Collaborator – A coach brings cohesive methods, particularly with teams working across geographies and distinct cultures, and encourages a common Agile terminology to establish an effective communication channel throughout the company.
 Coaches are known for ensuring common understanding of Agile methods and flavors and eventually facilitate arriving at a suitable flavor that suits the team.

-Coach as a Mentor – A coach helps teams get to speed with agile by deploying the right set of activities to accelerate adoption, identifies and plugs knowledge gaps.
-Companies require communities that provide a platform for agile practitioners to innovate and build new ideas, air queries and resolve issues collaboratively.
-Coaches nurture and develop such communities, a prerequisite in agile cultures.
+Coach as a Mentor – A coach helps teams get to up to speed with Agile by deploying the right set of activities to accelerate adoption, identify and plug knowledge gaps.
+Companies need communities that provide a platform for Agile practitioners to innovate and build new ideas, air queries, and resolve issues collaboratively.
+Coaches nurture and develop such communities, a prerequisite in Agile cultures.

-Coach for Continual Improvement – Equaling in importance to agile implementation is the regular monitoring to gauge the organizational progress that agile adoption is bringing about.
+Coach for Continual Improvement – Equal in importance to Agile implementation is regular monitoring to gauge the organizational progress that Agile adoption is bringing about.
 A coach builds a set of metrics to evaluate the extent of Agile adoption and also continuously looks at improving the practices.
-That’s how teams can become high performing Agile units.
+That’s how teams can become high-performing Agile units.

 A coach is a sound investment for companies in terms of time and money.
-Since agile coaches bring the tried and tested, as well as brand new practices and processes, there is a significant value addition to the organizations.
-Benefits of coaching are experienced even by early agile adopters.
-At times, enterprises aren’t able to fully exploit the value of agile.
+Since Agile coaches bring tried and tested, as well as brand new practices and processes, there is significant value addition to the organizations.
+Benefits of coaching are experienced even by early Agile adopters.
+At times, enterprises aren’t able to fully exploit the value of Agile.
 A coach analyzes areas for improvisation and develops customized methodologies to address those areas.